-The major neurologic deficit usually is in the femoral nerve territory, with weakness of hip flexion and knee extension and a reduced or absent knee jerk.
-However, examination would reveal some dysfunction in the obturator or lateral femoral cutaneous nerve or both.
+The major neurologic deficit usually is in the femoral nerve territory, with the weakness of hip flexion and knee extension and a reduced or absent knee-jerk.
+However, the examination would reveal some dysfunction in the obturator or lateral femoral cutaneous nerve or both.

 The treatment would depend on the cause but a decompression is almost always required.

-Tumors from the bladder, cervix, uterus, ovary, prostate, colon, or rectum may compress lumbosacral plexus leading to lumobosacral plexopathy.
+Tumors from the bladder, cervix, uterus, ovary, prostate, colon, or rectum may compress the lumbosacral plexus leading to lumbosacral plexopathy.

 Lymphoma and leukemia can directly infiltrate nerves, even in the absence of a mass lesion on imaging studies.

-Aneurysms or pseudoaneursyms of the internal iliac or common iliac artery have been reported to compress the lumbosacral plexus.
+Aneurysms or pseudoaneurysms of the internal iliac or common iliac artery have been reported to compress the lumbosacral plexus.

 In women, endometriosis can cause implantation of abnormal tissue on the plexus and cause compression.
 These lesions more often affect the lower lumbosacral plexus.